henley-regatta/henley-regatta.github.io/_posts/2021-04-16-AmIGettingLessFit.md

 With that said, let's do some analysis.

 ## Data Is Everything

-Yes, I log every ride.
+_Obviously_, I log every ride.
 I have Garmin equipment to do so.
-In theory I can get the raw data back out of Strava and look at it there, but who wants to be bothered?
+In theory I can get the raw data back out of Strava as per-ride GPX files and look at it there, but who wants to be bothered[^4]?

-Garmin Connect has a nice "All Activities" page one can visit, scroll through and download (as CSV) summary data for all activities.
-One quick filter for "cycling" and, boomshanka.
-All of the following is based on my last 100 rides.
+Garmin Connect has a nice "All Activities" page one can visit, scroll through and download, as a CSV, the summary data for all visible activities.
+This is exactly what I'm looking for.
+A quick filter for "cycling" and, boomshanka.
+All of the following is based on a decent, recent subset of the activities I've logged.

 ## So am I getting slower over time?
 Here's the average speed of my last 100 rides with a trend line:
 ![Average Speed of last 100 rides](https://docs.google.com/spreadsheets/d/e/2PACX-1vRsRa_HKeVxzpvNw6kNccj36rDQ3tE10z1FyAz9QeUa41gstAu5Ld2AZjatPsguySlogCqfEt36gVcF/pubchart?oid=1955255277&format=image)
-See that little downward tilt of the trend line?
+Ah, that little downwards tilt of the trend line.
 Yes, I'm getting slower over time. (...Well, a bit).

-But that's not entirely accurate - maybe I'm riding further, or doing more climbing, or some other factor is in play.
+But that's an _observation_, it's not an _explanation_ - maybe I'm riding further, or doing more climbing, or some other factor is in play.

-## OK slowcoach, so what about correcting for climbing.
+## OK slowcoach, so what about correcting for climbing?
-So it makes a certain amount of sense that average speed will decrease if you spend more time climbing than bombing along the flats[^1].
+It makes a certain amount of sense that average speed will decrease if you spend more time climbing than bombing along the flats[^1].
 And I have data on how much climbing I've done on a given ride.
 So I can adjust the speeds to reflect this choosing "no climb" as zero-correction, with speed being "corrected" upwards dependent on the average gradient[^2]:
 ![Normalised Average Speed of last 100 rides](https://docs.google.com/spreadsheets/d/e/2PACX-1vRsRa_HKeVxzpvNw6kNccj36rDQ3tE10z1FyAz9QeUa41gstAu5Ld2AZjatPsguySlogCqfEt36gVcF/pubchart?oid=326841156&format=image)
 Oh.
 Nope, apparently I've still slowed down over the last couple of years (...Well, a bit).